St. Francis

 To use Sat2Chart, you need to do the following:

-1. Have a compatible version of SAS.Planet installed (The current version of GoogleEarth doesn't work, if you insist on using GoogleEarth instead of SAS.Planet, download a working version here from Paul's download page).
-You can download a version of SAS.Planet customized to work well with Sat2Chart from Paul's download page... just unzip to C:\ drive and create a shortcut on your desktop...only on Windows).
+1. Have a compatible version of SAS.Planet installed You can download a version of SAS.Planet customized to work well with Sat2Chart from Paul's download page... just unzip to C:\ drive and create a shortcut on your desktop...only runs on Windows).

-2. Either have your installation of Google Earth/SAS.Planet connected to the internet, or have the area you wish to make a map from cached on your computer. (see discussions on cacheing elsewhere)
+2. Either have your installation of SAS.Planet connected to the internet, or have the area you wish to make a map from cached on your computer.

 3. Have the program ooRex installed on your computer.
 Paul Higgins says to install the 32-bit version even if you are on a 64-bit Windows computer.
-Note that RexHide.exe has recently been causing a false positive virus notice on Windows Defender.
+Note that RexHide.exe has sometimes caused a false positive virus notice on Windows Defender.

 4. Have a subdirectory created to put the resulting charts (ie C:\Charts\SatCharts or something.